-At the 9th Annual Research Symposium held prior to AMCP Nexus in National Harbor, Md., presenters will discuss how to optimize treatment decision-making and technology in cancer care.
-Our program will focus on expedited drug approvals, innovative and curative therapies, and the role of health IT and artificial intelligence in oncology.
-These topics are among the forcing factors identified within the AMCP Foundation Trends in Health Care environmental monitoring series.
+At the 9th Annual Research Symposium held prior to AMCP Nexus in National Harbor, Md., presenters will discuss how to optimize treatment decision-making and use of technology in cancer care.
+The half-day pre-conference program will focus on expedited drug approvals, innovative and curative therapies, and the role of health IT and artificial intelligence in oncology.
+These themes are among the forcing factors identified within our Trends in Health Care environmental monitoring series.

 - Jeff Allen, PhD, President & CEO, Friends of Cancer Research

 Kim A. Caldwell, RPh, Principal, Texas Star Healthcare Consulting, LLC

 - Gwen Darien, Executive Vice President for Patient Advocacy and Engagement, National Patient Advocate Foundation